 - Fuel will eventually run out – even for scavengers

-Solar ovens have come a long way in recent years.
+Solar ovens (like the GoSun Portable Solar Oven) have come a long way in recent years.
 They used to be prohibitively expensive and bulky – or you had to build your own.

 Solar ovens are typically constructed of glass and metal.
 Together, these two materials trap and reflect sunlight to produce heat.